• Home

 Why You Need the Spear of Prayer

 Our prayers are the basis of God’s intervention.
 (See Chapter 7, "Why You Must Pray," in my book The Armor of Light.)
 We have not because we ask not.
 (James 4:2) For best results, everything we do should be covered with prayer.
 When we pray at all times and on every occasion, our lives are easier.
-Praying in advance eliminates or minimizes the opposition we face.
+Praying in advance eliminates, weakens, or minimizes the opposition we face.

 The Spear Is Part of the Whole Armor of God